TonyMagadeoz/Teaching-English-C-x-/adaptive-pedagogy.md

 ---

 # Adaptive Pedagogy in the AI Era
-### Neurodivergence, AI Tools, and the Evolving EFL Classroom in KSA
+### AI Tools, and the Evolving English Classroom

 In a time of rapid digital change and increased global classroom diversity, educators must adapt — not just their methods, but their *mindsets*.
 This piece brings together years of practice, research-informed strategies, and real classroom reflection in Saudi Arabia to offer a living framework for **adaptive pedagogy** in the modern EFL/TESOL landscape.

-## Neurodivergence: Designing for Real Cognitive Differences
+## Designing for Real Cognitive Differences

 Student-centered approaches only matter when they are truly centered on *students* — not just curriculum frameworks.
 Many learners in today’s classrooms, especially those affected by neurodivergence, require a type of attention that adapts to how they actually process and respond to their environment.